Stochastic noise can be helpful for variational quantum algorithms: Appendix

 \subsection{Discussion on more general noise}

-\je{In this section, we discuss the impact of more general noise.} We assume that we have device noise that is constant in time, i.e., for each state preparation, effectively\je{,} we always \je{encounter} the same CPTP maps acting on the initial state.
-This will change the state $\rho(\theta)$ \je{at the end of the circuit} to a noisy \je{instance} $\rho_{\text{noisy}}(\theta)$ which can be modeled as the applications of parametrized unitary layers interspersed with \je{suitable} CPTP maps to the initial state $\rho_0$:
+In this section, we discuss the impact of more general noise.
+We assume that we have device noise that is constant in time, i.e., for each state preparation, effectively\je{,} we always encounter the same CPTP maps acting on the initial state.
+This will change the state $\rho(\theta)$ at the end of the circuit to a noisy instance $\rho_{\text{noisy}}(\theta)$ which can be modelled as the applications of parametrised unitary layers interspersed with \je{suitable} CPTP maps to {the initial state $\rho_0$ as

-\commentAnt{where $\mathcal{N}_i$ and $\mathcal{U}_i$ are respectively noisy CPTP maps and the parametrized unitary channels.} As a result, the loss function changes to:
+{where $\mathcal{N}_i$ and $\mathcal{U}_i$ are respectively noisy CPTP maps and the parametrised unitary channels.} As a result, the loss function changes to

-i.e.\je{,} we now have to optimize an inherently different loss function.
-Still, to estimate the noisy loss function $\mathcal{L}_{\text{noisy}}$\je{,} also here we will have to deal with statistical noise derived by the finite number of measurements. \commentAnt{In particular for the case of global depolarizing noise with depolarizing noise parameter $q\in \left[0,1\right]$ } the cost function will be
+i.e.\je{,} we now have to optimise an inherently different loss function.
+Still, to estimate the noisy loss function $\mathcal{L}_{\text{noisy}}$\je{,} also here we will have to deal with statistical noise derived by the finite number of measurements.
+In particular for the case of global depolarising noise with depolarising noise parameter $q\in \left[0,1\right]$ the cost function will be

-\commentAnt{Therefore, in such case, the landscape of the cost function will be rescaled and shifted, but will preserve features of the noiseless-landscape like the position of saddle points.} \begin{proof} \commentAnt{ By Eq.~\eqref{eq:noisystate}, we have
+Therefore, in this case, the landscape of the cost function will be rescaled and shifted, but will preserve features of the noiseless-landscape like the position of saddle points. \begin{proof} We have

-Plugging such \je{a} state into the definition of the noisy cost function (\ref{eq:noisycost}), we have the result.} \end{proof}
+Plugging such a state into the definition of the noisy cost function (\ref{eq:noisycost}), we have the result. \end{proof}}